MagicHobo2015/MagicHobo2015/README.md

 - 👋 Hi, I’m @MagicHobo2015
-- 👀 I’m interested in finishing school and becoming a developer, or cybersecurity.
+- 👀 I’m interested in finishing school and becoming a developer.
+Also adding to my portfolio.
 - 🌱 I’m currently learning c++ mostly right now, but focusing on concepts more than language.
 - 💞️ I’m looking to collaborate on something right now, I need projects to add in here.
 - 📫 How to reach me: email-> joshua.land6@gmail.com